 It's a butter cake topped with fruit slices and dusted with cinnamon sugar.

-The final mixture will be golden colored from the spices.
+- The final batter will be golden colored from the spices.
 Even it out in the pan before adding the layer of pears.

-Place the pear slices any way you want and sprinkle with cinnamon sugar.
+- Place the pear slices any way you want over the cake mixture, and sprinkle with cinnamon sugar.

 The pear layer